Cycling the Hidden Cévennes

 Our descent brings us to the pretty valley town of Meyrueis, where we take a deep breath before climbing up to the Causse Méjean.
 One of 7 ‘Grands Causses’ (high limestone plateaus) in the Massif Central, this steppe-like plateau is home to a herd of the last truly wild horses in the world – Przewalski’s horse.

-Climbs today include Mont Aigoual, of course, plus the climb up to the Causse Méjean (6 km, 250 m).
+Climbs today include Mont Aigoual (last seen in the 2020 Tour de France), plus the ascent up to the wild plains of the Causse Méjean (6 km, 250 m).

 Cocurés to La Garde-Guérin via le Col du Pré de la Dame.
 Approximately 80 km and 1950 m of ascent